-Upgrading Cloudera Data Science Workbench 1.5.x Using Cloudera Manager
+Upgrading Cloudera Data Science Workbench 1.6.x Using Cloudera Manager

-This topic describes how to upgrade a CSD and parcel-based deployment to the latest version of Cloudera Data Science Workbench 1.5.x.
+This topic describes how to upgrade a CSD and parcel-based deployment to the latest version of Cloudera Data Science Workbench 1.6.x.

-- 1. Before you begin the upgrade process, make sure you read the Cloudera Data Science Workbench Release Notes on page 20 relevant to the version you are upgrading to/from. - 2.
-Depending on the version you are upgrading from, perform one of the following steps to stop Cloudera Data Science Workbench: - (Required for Upgrades from CDSW 1.4.2 or lower) Safely stop Cloudera Data Science Workbench.
+- 1. Before you begin the upgrade process, make sure you read the Cloudera Data Science Workbench Release Notes on page 21 relevant to the version you are upgrading to/from. - 2.
+Depending on the version you are upgrading from, perform one of the following steps to stop Cloudera Data Science Workbench:

+Upgrading to the Latest Version of Cloudera Data Science Workbench 1.6.x on CDH

+• (Required for Upgrades from CDSW 1.4.2 or lower) Safely stop Cloudera Data Science Workbench.
 To avoid running into the data loss issue described in TSB-346, run the cdsw protect stop restart.sh script on the master host and follow the sequence of steps as instructed by the script.